Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Evaluation

 \subsection{Results \& Discussion}

-Experiments are conducted across multiple datasets, and we observe consistent relative trends across all settings.\footnote{Due to space limitations, we report only the average results in this paper; the full results are available in our GitHub repository.}
+We observe consistent relative trends across all datasets and settings.
+Average is reported across datasets.\footnote{Due to space limitations, we report only the average results in this paper; the full results are available in our GitHub repository.}

-\paragraph{Semantic Label Quality.} We first evaluate the quality of the semantic labels produced by different labeling strategies.
-Label quality is assessed using an LLM-based judge, which assigns a score from 1 to 5, where 5 indicates that the label fully and accurately captures the shared semantic intent of the associated questions.
+\paragraph{Semantic Label Quality.} The results of the automatic evaluation for the two phases and across the three metrics are given in Table~\ref{tab:label_quality}.
+For each metric, we report the the average results across the datasets used in the phase.
+The table shows that LLM-only labeling or baseline achieves the strongest correctness (4.8) and consistency (4.8).
+The cluster-level LLM phase of SSSL (SSSL-I) that leverages shared context within semantically coherent groups, produces comparably consistent labels (4.7) with comparable generalization (4.3) under reduced cost.
+Finally, the kNN-based propagation phase (SSSL-II) maintains identical consistency (4.7) while reducing correctness (1.8) and generalization (3.4), indicating that propagation is efficient but can be sensitive to boundary cases where nearest-neighbor transfer is less precise.

-Table~\ref{tab:label_quality} shows that LLM-only labeling achieves the strongest correctness (4.8) but, as a per-question strategy, it may yield less stable labels due to independent annotation decisions.
-In contrast, the cluster-level LLM phase of SSSL leverages shared context within semantically coherent groups, producing highly consistent labels (4.8 consistency) with comparable generalization (4.3).
-Finally, the kNN-based propagation phase maintains near-identical consistency (4.7) while reducing correctness (1.8) and generalization (3.4), indicating that propagation is efficient but can be sensitive to boundary cases where nearest-neighbor transfer is less precise.
+In the human evaluation, where participants assigned scores from 1 to 5, labels generated with SSSL-I achieved a consistency score of 4.01, correctness of 3.68, and generalization of 4.19.
+In comparison, LLM-generated labels in Phase-I obtained higher scores in consistency (4.148) and correctness (4.368), but slightly lower generalizability (3.944).
+SSSL-II, where question labels are propagated from ISO/IEC 27002, provided scores of 3.832 in consistency, 3.744 in correctness, and 4.100 in generalizability.
+By contrast, LLM-generated labels during Phase-II achieved higher consistency (4.296) and correctness (4.528), with lower generalizability (3.928).

-\paragraph{Computational Efficiency and Scalability.} We next compare computational cost across methods.
-Table~\ref{tab:cost} summarizes the number of labels produced, energy usage, token consumption, and runtime.
+\paragraph{Computational Efficiency and Scalability.} We next compare computational cost between SSSL and baseline during the automatic evaluation.
+Table~\ref{tab:cost} summarizes the number of labels produced, energy usage, token consumption, and runtime for the two phases.